Updated July 30th, 2019

 Once you’ve made adjustments, incorporate them through all of your online profiles, from your business’s main website to its Facebook page and Yelp profile.
 Keep your new image consistent and you’ll begin to change in the eyes of your customers.

-As you fix your online reputation, or secure it before something negative hits, you might notice some unexpected positive results.
+As you fix your online reputation or secure it before something negative hits, you might notice some unexpected positive results.
 For example, a negative reputation costs a company 10% more per hire, and every one-star increase on Yelp can increase your annual revenue by 5% to 9%.

 Don’t feel like you have the funds to devote to ORM?
 Consider this: Over 80% of buyers no longer trust advertising and instead turn to online recommendations and Google searches.
-While no one is telling you to scrap your advertising budget, you might have more wiggle room that you think!
+While no one is telling you to scrap your advertising budget, you might have more wiggle room than you think!

-For example, if you divert some of your advertising budget to reputation management, you could increase your star rating on sites like Yelp several times over, which could provide a 20%+ boost in annual revenue.
+For example, if you divert some of your advertising budgets to reputation management, you could increase your star rating on sites like Yelp several times over, which could provide a 20%+ boost in annual revenue.

 Remember, your online presence is your new business card.
 Your business will be judged by the front page of Google whether you like it or not, and no business can afford to ignore this.
 If you’re ready to take charge of your reputation online but want to focus your time on other things – delegate the task so you can focus on running your business and rest easy knowing its reputation is protected.